sbzsilva/IST105-Assignment6/README.md

-# IST105 Assignment 6
+# Number Processing Application with Bitwise Operations

-This project involves creating a Django web application that processes number inputs using bitwise operations and stores the results in a MongoDB database, all deployed on AWS EC2 instances.
+This is a Django web application that processes numerical inputs using various mathematical and bitwise operations, storing the results in a MongoDB database.
+The application provides a simple web interface for entering numbers and viewing processed results.

+## Application Overview

+The application takes five numerical inputs from the user and performs the following operations:
+- Identifies negative values in the input
+- Calculates the average of all numbers
+- Determines if the average is above 50
+- Counts positive numbers and checks if the count is even or odd using bitwise operations
+- Filters values greater than 10 and sorts them
+- Stores all results in a MongoDB database

 ## Project Structure

 ```
 ├── setup_ec2.sh                 # Script to create EC2 instances on AWS
-├── install_webserver.sh         # Script to install software on WebServer EC2
+├── install_webserver.sh         # Script to install software on WebServer
-├── install_mongodb.sh           # Script to install MongoDB on MongoDB EC2
+├── install_mongodb.sh           # Script to install MongoDB
 ├── requirements.txt             # Python dependencies
 ├── assignment6/                 # Django project
 │   ├── settings.py             # Django settings with MongoDB configuration